JoseTomasTocino/freegemas/README.md

     <img src="https://raw.githubusercontent.com/JoseTomasTocino/freegemas/static/images/header_gems.png"><br>
 </p>

-__Freegemas__ is an open source version of the well known Bejeweled, for GNU/Linux, Windows, Mac and the Playstation Vita.
+__Freegemas__ is an open source version of the well known Bejeweled, for GNU/Linux, Windows, Mac and Playstation Vita.
 It's written in C++ using [SDL2](https://www.libsdl.org/).
-In the past it used Gosu instead of SDL2, and the old repository can be found at [Google Code](https://code.google.com/archive/p/freegemas/)
+In the past it used Gosu instead of SDL2, and the old repository can be found at [Google Code](https://code.google.com/archive/p/freegemas/).

 <p align="center">
     <img src="https://raw.githubusercontent.com/JoseTomasTocino/freegemas/static/images/screenshot_1.png">